structural-engineering-ai/gpr_corrosion_ai/README.md

 #### Notes:
 1. Paths in the model to the data will need to be manually updated prior to running.
-2.Models generally test around 60 - 85% with 1000 epochs.
+2. Models generally test around 60 - 85% with 1000 epochs.

 #### License:
 MIT License